mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 not the actual marriage?
 Or what about the fact that in almost every country women earn less money than men?
 Davis points to the fact that we do not live either in modernism or postmodernism, but that we are trapped in an age he calls *dismodernism*.
-We are trapped in an age where the human need to destroy and suppress any possibility for the development of a defect is bigger more than it ever was.
+We are trapped in the age where the human need to destroy and suppress any possibility for the development of a defect is greater than before.
 What really stood out to me in this article is Davis’ identification of eugenics with genetics: “We now openly repudiate eugenics, mainly because of the Nazis’ use of *negative eugenics*, that is, the direct elimination of